How Can You Tell a Fake Molcajete?

 The texture of a molcajete’s surface can provide significant clues about its authenticity:

-- Authentic Texture: Real molcajetes have a rough, uneven surface with small, visible pores.
-This texture is ideal for grinding and releasing the flavors of ingredients.
+• Authentic Texture: Genuine molcajetes feature a rough, uneven surface with small, visible pores.
+This texture is perfect for grinding and enhancing the flavors of ingredients.

-- Fake Texture: Counterfeit molcajetes are often too smooth, as they are manufactured using molds or polished cement.
-A smooth surface is less effective for grinding and may even make it harder to extract flavors.
+• Fake Texture: Counterfeit molcajetes are typically too smooth, as they are often made using molds or polished cement.
+A smooth surface is less efficient for grinding and may hinder the release of flavors.

 Run your hand across the molcajete’s surface.
 If it feels too smooth or uniform, it’s likely a fake.